William Peyton Hubbard: Cultural depictions

-Hubbard was portrayed in Season 9, Episode 13 ("Colour Blinded") of the Canadian mystery series Murdoch Mysteries by the actor Rothaford Gray.
+Hubbard was portrayed as a member of the Board of Control in episode 13 of season 9 ("Colour Blinded") (February 8, 2016) of the Canadian television period drama Murdoch Mysteries by the actor Rothaford Gray.
 In the episode, he comes to the defence of an innocent black man, who has been racially profiled by the Toronto police.
-He made a repeat appearance in Season 9 Episode 16, March 7, 2016 ("Bloody Hell").
+He appeared again in episode 16 of season 9 ("Bl**dy H*ll") (March 7, 2016), now as an Alderman.

-Hubbard was also portrayed in Season 3, Episode 8 ("Ward of the Roses") of the Canadian mystery series Frankie Drake Mysteries by the actor Neville Edwards.
+Hubbard was portrayed in episode 8 of season 3 ("Ward of the Roses") (November 11, 2019) of the Canadian television period drama Frankie Drake Mysteries by the actor Neville Edwards.

 Biography

 A biography, Against All Odds, was published in 1986 and written by his great-grandson Stephen L. Hubbard.

 Electoral history

 Toronto Board of Control (top 4 candidates elected)

 The Toronto Board of Control was directly elected beginning in 1904.
 Previously, the body had been appointed by Toronto City Council from amongst its members.
 Hubbard had been appointed in 1898 and 1901.